AdobeDocs/frameio-api/src/pages/guides/Webhooks/index.md

 #### Step 1: Setup receiving end (done first so that you know what your URL will be)

 Here, we’re using [webhook.site](http://webhook.site/) which allows you to easily spin up a single-use webhook receiver that can be used for inspecting payloads, sending basic responses without any actual business logic.
-When you first navigate to [https://webhook.site](https://webhook.site/), a unique webhook endpoint is created for you which you can copy right away to use.
+When you first navigate to [https://webhook.site](https://webhook.site/), a unique webhook endpoint is created for you, which you can copy to use.

-## Webhook tutorial

 #### Step 1: Setup receiving end (done first so that you know what your URL will be)